wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 [1]: http://underscorejs.org/ "Underscore.js"

-I recently built a JSON parser in JavaScript from scratch, and although there are many different (and perhaps better) ways to go about it, here's a little walkthrough of my implementation.
+I recently built a JSON parser in JavaScript from scratch.
+I learned a lot regarding data and recursion and although there are many different (and perhaps better) ways to go about parsing JSON, here's a little walkthrough of my implementation.
 First, a little background...

 ## JSON ##